Serious Challenges of Creating the Silliest Show: Why “Clown Show”, an Unscripted, Unblocked, and Unspoken Play Made One Peculiar Podcast

 3) People all look at the world in different ways, and therefore they are pivotal to listen to.

-The only time/pplace I used Ai throughout this process was to transcribe my original interviews.
+The only time/place I used AI throughout this process was to transcribe my original interviews.
 This was particulary funny when there's an entire scene that just consists of the word "meep".
 Watching AI try to transcribe a word over and over again that doesnt exist in the english lnguage was oddly entertaining.
 My favorite transcription was: "We big meat.
 We simply meat. meat."

 Truly the 7th wonder of the world.

 Going forward, I have learned to ask simple questions if you want complex answers, Don't do any heavy lifting for your interview subject unless they are giving you NOTHING.
-Make them summarize, makepoints, form opinions, instead of just agreeing with what youre saying. during this expereince I also learned to ask for help when I need it, because my 3 trips to the audio lab saved me a lot of time and headache.
+Give them space to summarize, make points, and form opinions of their own- something they can only do If you ask good questions and then STAY QUIET.
+Some of the best stuff is borne from 5 seconds of extra silence.
+During this experience I also learned to ask for help when I need it, because my 3 trips to the audio lab saved me a lot of time and headache.

 Comments